IBE160/SG-Lotte/docs/sprint-artifacts/1-2-core-frontend-setup.md

 *   **Epic 1: First Plan & Foundation** outlines the need for core technical setup.
 *   **Story 1.2: Core Frontend Setup** specifically details the setup of the Next.js frontend and its connection to the Vercel deployment pipeline.

+**Derived from Tech Spec (`tech-spec-epic-1.md`):**

+*   **Authoritative Acceptance Criteria:** The tech spec provides the authoritative acceptance criteria for this story.
+*   **Technical Design:** The tech spec details the high-level technical design for the frontend, including the choice of Next.js, TypeScript, and Tailwind CSS.

 ### Project Structure Alignment and Lessons Learned

 **Learnings from Previous Story (1.1: Core Backend Setup)**

 The successful completion of Story 1.1 establishes the foundational backend infrastructure, which is a direct prerequisite for this frontend setup story.
+As Story 1.1 has not yet undergone a senior developer review, there are no unresolved review items to address.
+The key learnings are based on the established backend architecture and configuration.

 *   **Backend Availability:** A FastAPI backend is now running, connected to Supabase, and includes a placeholder for AI plan generation.
 This means the frontend can now establish a basic API connection to this backend.
 *   **Architectural Consistency:** The backend leverages `uv` for package management, uses Pydantic Settings for secure API key loading, and implements structured JSON logging.
 While these are backend-specific, the principles of secure configuration and clear logging should be extended to the frontend where applicable (e.g., environment variable management for API keys, structured console logging).